What Is ON RRP?

 How to Interpret ONRRP on DollarLiquidity.com

-This keeps the model from repeatedly penalizing a near-zero ONRRP balance after the depletion phase is over.
+This keeps a near-zero ONRRP balance from dominating the score after the release phase is over.
 Once ONRRP is low and flat, the primary liquidity levers are TGA, the Fed balance sheet, and direct funding-price signals such as SOFR-IORB and SRF usage.
 Track these together with TGA Balance, Fed BS Size, Net Liquidity.

 Common Mistakes and Better Workflow

-Better approach: Watch whether ONRRP is actively falling, then confirm whether funding markets show pressure after the buffer is gone.
+Better approach: Watch the ONRRP contribution inside net liquidity and confirm whether funding markets show pressure after the buffer is gone.
 If the balance is low and stable without SOFR-IORB or SRF stress, ONRRP should not dominate the score.

 View Live Data